 125 Commonwealth was designed by architect William G. Preston and built ca. 1872, one of two contiguous houses (123-125 Commonwealth).
 125 Commonwealth was built as the home of attorney George William Tuxbury and his wife, Harriet Matilda (Beals) Tuxbury, daughter of William Beals, co-founder of the Boston Post.
 The Tuxburys previously had lived at 147 Boylston.
 123 Commonwealth was built for Harriet Tuxbury’s sister, Elizabeth Bishop (Beals) Kendall, the widow of Isaac Kendall.

 Joseph Gray died in September of 1904.
 Maria Gray continued to live at 125 Commonwealth until her death in August of 1907.
 125 Commonwealth was inherited by the Grays’ three children: Joseph Converse Gray; Fanny Dewey (Gray) Shoemaker, the wife of C. Harry Shoemaker; and Bessie Curtis (Gray) Martin, the wife of William Mulford Martin.

 By the 1911-1912 winter season, 125 Commonwealth was the home of William Barry, a merchant tailor, and his wife, Leonie (Dueth) Barry, a former actress.
 They previously had lived at 214 Newbury.

-Leonie Barry’s unmarried sister, Rosalie (Rose) N. Dueth, lived with the Barrys at 214 Newbury, and probably moved with them to 125 Commonwealth, where she was living with them at the time of the 1920 US Census.
+Leonie Barry’s unmarried sister, Rosalie (Rose) N. Dueth, lived with the Barrys at 214 Newbury, and probably moved with them to 125 Commonwealth, where she was living at the time of the 1920 US Census.

 Among the lodgers living with the Barrys were retired architect George Frederick Meacham and his wife, Ellen Louisa (Frost) Meacham.
 They had lived at the Hotel Brunswick (southeast corner of Boylston and Clarendon) in 1911.
 George Meacham designed the Boston Public Garden in 1860 and several significant Back Bay buildings, including the Hollis Street Church (1883) at the corner of Newbury and Exeter, and the Boston Bicycle Club (1884) at 152 Newbury.
 He died in December of 1917, and by the 1918-1919 winter season, Ellen Meacham had moved to 174 Commonwealth.